Linotype machine: History

 Initially, the Mergenthaler Linotype Company (led by Ottmar Mergenthaler and eventually also James O. Clephane) held the patents producing linecasting machines.
 This created an environment in which only Linotype could produce new machines.
-A patent war with the Typograph from R. Rogers, invented around the same time, started soon. but several companies (including Linotype itself) bought old machines and made improved versions of it.
+A patent war with the Typograph from R. Rogers, invented around the same time, started soon, but several companies (including Linotype itself) bought old machines and made improved versions of it.
 After the patents expired, other companies would begin manufacturing similar machines: The Intertype Company started producing its own Intertypes around 1914, a machine closely resembling the Linotype and using the same matrices as the Linotype.

 Major newspaper publishers retired Linotype and similar "hot metal" typesetting machines during the 1970s and 1980s, replacing them with phototypesetting equipment and later computerized typesetting and page composition systems.
 As of 2023, the last-known newspaper still using Linotype in the United States is The Saguache Crescent in Colorado.
 Le Démocrate de l'Aisne is the last one in Western Europe.
+The Brazilian newspaper O Taquaryense, published in Taquari, Rio Grande do Sul, also continues to use Linotype and traditional typographic printing methods.